carlos-havier/hyperparams-bo/README.md

-# A small exercise in Bayesian Optimization of Hyperparameters
+# An exercise in Bayesian Optimization of Hyperparameters of DCNNs

 This is an examle of BO (Bayesian Optimization) hyperparameter search to maximace the accuracy of DCNNs.
 Given the little time to run it and limited GPU computing resources, it is a toy example, but can be used with a broader search with different time constraints and access to GPUs.
-More details in the notebook __[hyper_mnist.ipynb]()__.
+More details in the notebook __[hyper_mnist.ipynb](https://colab.research.google.com/github/carloshavier/hyperparams-bo/blob/master/hyper_mnist.ipynb)__.

 * BO search with different hyperparameters.
 * Using Keras and Tensorflow.
 * All network share hyperparameters (not optimum but faster search).
 * Model architecture from __[here](https://github.com/kkweon/mnist-competition)__.
 Ensemble of three networks, ResNet50 and two smaller variants of VGG.
-* Data augmentation (rotation, shear, resizing)
+* Data augmentation (rotation, projection, resizing).

 ## Notebook

-More info in the notebook __[hyper_mnist.ipynb]()__.
+More info in the notebook __[hyper_mnist.ipynb](https://colab.research.google.com/github/carloshavier/hyperparams-bo/blob/master/hyper_mnist.ipynb)__.

 ## Run